dbones-labs/laters/documentation/configuration/programcs.md

 ## ApplicationBuilder

-This is where you setup the middleware for `Laters` to work with `Asp.NET`
+This is where you register the middleware for `Laters` to work with `Asp.NET`

 ```
 app.UseLaters();
 ```

-> [!NOTE]
-> `Laters` checks the datastore every 3 seconds, this can be overriden.

-This mechanism allows you to queue work (a single instance) to be processed now on another process/thread, or delay it to laters (to a datetime).

-there are a few commands we can do, here are some to give you a feel of the API.

-## ForLater - ASAP